J-Wall/camfi/docs/usage/image_annotation.rst

 **A:** Make a note of it and do not spend too long trying to get it exactly right.
 Make some judgement calls.

+.. _fig-problematic_background_moths_endpoints:

 .. figure:: figures/problematic_background_moths_endpoints.png
    :width: 100 %
    :alt: Endpoints are hard to see in faint blurs of moths in the background

-   Figure B8.
    Endpoints are hard to see in faint blurs of moths in the background.

    ..